Pirelli loses appeal against EU cartel ruling on former unit

-BRUSSELS (Reuters) - Italian tyremaker Pirelli PIRC.MI on Wednesday lost its appeal against an EU cartel ruling after Europe's highest court rejected its argument that it should not bear liability for its former subsidiary and cartel member Prysmian PRY.MI.
+BRUSSELS (Reuters) - Italian tyremaker Pirelli PIRC.MI on Wednesday lost an appeal against a European Union cartel ruling after Europe's highest court rejected its argument that it should not bear liability for its former subsidiary and cartel member Prysmian PRY.MI.

 The European Commission in its 2014 decision fined Prysmian, Nexans, investment bank Goldman Sachs GS.N and eight other cable firms 301.6 million euros ($357 million) for operating a 10-year power cable cartel.

-Pirelli challenged the EU antitrust decision, saying there were no grounds to charge it with parental liability and that the company directly involved in the cartel should bear sole responsibility.
+Pirelli, which sold Prysmian to Goldman Sachs in 2005, challenged the antitrust decision, saying there were no grounds to charge it with parental liability and that the company directly involved in the cartel should bear sole responsibility.

 The Luxembourg-based Court of Justice of the European Union (CJEU) dismissed its appeal.